 Check-in Kiosk Technical Requirements

 Cadmium’s Check-in and Badging kiosks require a direct thermal badge printer and an iOS or Android device that are connected to the same network (Fig. 1).
-These items can be purchased or rented, and can be set up by the customer themselves, or via hired 3rd party support
+Contact one of our preferred partners to learn more

 Cadmium Check-in Kiosk Set Up